-You have examined the heat time columns to determine the best performance in each heat according to the sample.
+You have examined the best performance in each heat according to the sample.
 You then notice that the data contains headers, but you forget how it was originally sorted.
 The data now looks like the following:

 |2||Racer||Heat 1||Heat 2||Heat 3|

 While you can undo your sort steps to return to the original sort order, this approach works best if you did not include other steps in between that are based on the sort order.

 header transform, your data should look like the following: